Zirias/mkclidoc/README.md

   - if it starts with `/`, `~/`, `./` or `../`, it's formatted as a path/file
     name.
-  - if it looks like an environment variable name (only uppercase letters, underscores and digits, with at least one letter required and digits only allowed after the first letter), it's formatted as a variable name.
+  - if it looks like an environment variable name (only uppercase letters, underscores and digits, with at least two letters required and digits only allowed after the first letter), it's formatted as a variable name.
   - if it's a name mentioned in `manrefs` (without the section), it is rendered as a cross-reference.
 To render cross-references without adding